By Nadine Kam

 Kini Zamora, left, and Waru's Dean Satta, right, welcomed celeb designer Ariyaphon Southiphong.

 Minnie Han and Ron Kayano, who was a classmate of Kini's at HCC.
-He says he now designs crepes as an owner of three Aloha Crepes shops, though after seeing the show says he misses fashion "a little bit."

 Paul Mitchell stylists.